OfficeDev/skype-docs/Skype/WebSDK/docs/Groups.md

 ---
-Title: Groups in Skype for Business
+title: Groups in Skype for Business

 ---

 # Groups in Skype for Business